-Francisco Briseno, a little boy from Mexico, was discovered at Galveston Elementary when Mrs. Beach of Jam Pak was the music substitute.
-She had taken bluegrass instruments to the music class and passed them around.
-Francisco, only seven years old, seemed intent on trying to play the five-string banjo.
-He was invited to join Jam Pak.
-And he never quit.
-He quickly became lead banjo player learning the difficult three-finger Earl Scruggs style of playing.
-Throughout the years he has continued to teach, mentor, and perform with Jam Pak and has evolved into a band leader and manager.
-Part of the original Real Deal Band, he finally took the step and formed his own band known as Cisco & The Racecars.
-They have to date won all the major bluegrass band competitions in the state of Arizona.
-And Francisco realized his long-time dream and won the Arizona State Banjo Championship in Wickenburg Fall of 2014.
-He is also one of the three musicians for "Burning in the Night" a theater production based on the story of Dale Wasserman.
-Francisco will graduate from Arizona State University with a mathematics major in May 2015.
-Music, which was never part of his family heritage, has changed the course of his life.
+Francisco Briseno, originally from Hermosillo, Mexico, started playing banjo at seven years old.
+He quickly became lead banjo player in the Jam Pak Blues 'N Grass Neighborhood band, learning the difficult three-finger Earl Scruggs style of playing.
+Since then, he has continued to teach, mentor, and perform with Jam Pak and has evolved into a band leader and manager.
+Francisco realized his long-time dream by winning the Arizona State Banjo Championship in Wickenburg Fall of 2014.
+He was also one of the three musicians for "Burning in the Night," a theater production based on the story of Dale Wasserman.
+Francisco has a degree in mathematics from Arizona State University and is employed as an Accounts Receivable Specialist for STORE Capital in Scottsdale, Arizona.